Chart Color Schemes

 Cultural Diversity

-Manning's population was found to be more linguistically diverse than most local markets, with 19.2% speaking a language other than English at home.
-Born overseas, 31.2% of Manning's population was recorded.
-Christianity was the predominant religion in Manning, accounting for 48.5%.
+Manning's population was found to be more linguistically diverse than most local markets, with 19.2% speaking a language other than English at home as of 2021.
+Additionally, 31.2% of Manning's residents were born overseas by the same year.
+Christianity was the predominant religion in Manning, accounting for 48.5% of its population.

 Frequently Asked Questions - Diversity